CODEMASTERSTACK/CODEMASTERSTACK/README.md

 ## About

-Software engineer focused on clean logic, thoughtful system design, and building things that are genuinely useful.
+Software engineers focus on clean logic, thoughtful system design, and building things that are genuinely useful.
 I work across full-stack development, data engineering, and AI-integrated applications, with a strong focus on backend systems and cloud infrastructure.

 - 🧠 Correctness and clarity before cleverness
 - 🏗️ Backend and cloud systems built to scale